 Household - A domestic establishment including individuals with a familial relationship and others who live on the same property.
+Indexed average expenses - The average allowable expenses adjusted to reflect expense growth during the whole-farm history period.
+Indexed average revenue - The average allowable revenue adjusted to reflect revenue growth during the whole-farm history period.
 Insurable interest - Your percentage of a commodity that is at financial risk of loss.

-Insurance period - The tax year that is the insurance year.
+Insurance period - The tax year that begins in the insurance year.
 For the first year you obtain coverage under this policy, your coverage will begin the later of;

-- (i) The beginning of the insurance year; or - (ii) 10 days after our acceptance of your application.
+- (i) The beginning of your tax year; or - (ii) 10 days after our acceptance of your application.

-Insurance year - A calendar year if you file your taxes on a calendar year basis, or a fiscal year if you file your taxes on a fiscal year basis.
-The insurance year is designated by the calendar year in which the sales closing date occurs.
+Insurance year - The calendar year in which the sales closing date occurs.

 Insured - The named person as shown on the application accepted by us.
 This term does not extend to any other person having a share or interest in the crop such as, a partnership, landlord, or any other person, unless specifically indicated on the application accepted by us.
+Insured commodity - A commodity you will produce or purchase for resale during the insurance period.

 Insured revenue - The total amount of insurance provided to you by this policy.
 Internal Revenue Service (IRS) - A bureau of the United States Department of the Treasury.
-Lag year - The tax year immediately preceding the insurance year.